 Super Smash Bros.
 4

-Overall, Ness is one of the most successful in influential characters in Smash 4, though not to the level of Marth, Lucina, or Bowser.
-He has accrued excellent tournament results and representation.
-A large portion of Ness’s results were from Cloud and Super NES, but Supernova, FarmingSim, and DONkLE found success with the character as well.
-If you would like to learn how to train a Ness amiibo (in Smash 4), check out our tried-and-true training guide right here.
+In spite of his numerous flaws, Ness was one of the most successful and influential characters in Smash 4; though perhaps not quite to the level of Marth, Lucina, and Bowser.
+He has accrued excellent tournament results and representation; most of these results come from Cloud and Super NES, but Supernova, FarmingSim, and DONkLE were successful with Ness as well.
+If you would like to learn how to train a Ness amiibo in Super Smash Bros.
+4, you can access our full training guide here.

 Super Smash Bros.
 Ultimate

-Ness is even more successful in Ultimate than he was in 4, and is considered one of the best characters in the game.
-Once again, a large portion of Ness’s tournament results come from Cloud and Super NES, though other trainers have been able to achieve similar results.
-If you would like to learn how to train a Ness amiibo in Super Smash Bros.
-Ultimate, have a look at our training guide by following this link.
-Please note that this guide targets amiibo-versus-amiibo training; information on Raid Boss training can be found below.
-An additional long-form essay on training Ultimate’s Ness amiibo can be found here.
+Overall, Ness is somehow even more successful in Ultimate than he was in 4.
+Once again, a large portion of Ness’s results come from Cloud and Super NES, but several more trainers – including Kangoni, Spike, and PrinZ, among others – have been able to win numerous tournaments as well.
+If you would like to learn how to train a competitive-focused Ness amiibo in Super Smash Bros.
+Ultimate, feel free to refer to our corresponding training guide.
+If you would prefer to raise a casual Ness amiibo aimed at defeating human opponents, you can check our Raid Boss-focused training guide instead.

 If you would like to return to the amiibo Wiki, please follow this link.